10 Easy Moves to Build a Classroom Culture That Works (and Feels Good)

 4. Greet Every Student Personally

-Your “hello” might be the most regulating moment of a student’s day.
-Use names.
-Make eye contact.
-Let them know—clearly—that they matter.
+Your hello might be the most regulating moment of a student’s day.

-“Hey Jayden—glad you’re here today.”
+“Hey Jayden — glad you’re here today.”

 These simple, consistent greetings build trust and predictability.
-Over time, they become one of the strongest anchors in a sustainable classroom culture.

 5. Share Your Stories